The prettiest pub in London

 This project has been featured on vogue.com, wallpaper.com and cntraveller.com (among others!), along with the February issue of Premier Hospitality Magazine.

-It goes without saying that we were incredibly sad to hear the news of Phyllida’s death earlier this month, and feel so fortunate that we got to work with her.
+It goes without saying that we were incredibly sad to hear the news of Phyllida’s death in March, and feel so fortunate that we got to work with her.
 To experience her talent first-hand was a total honour, one we will never forget.
 What a woman.

 London Artfarm Limited